Currently I’m working on about two dozen original songs — several of which I have already released in these formats:

 My official music video for the 1st of three pipe organ pieces (No.1—The Father) from “Trinity of Praise—The Complete Trilogy.”
 Pipe organ music Composed/copyright in 1986 on an Allen Digital Pipe Organ at Lutheran Church of the Master in Brooklyn Center, Minnesota and recorded in 2020 in Orlando, Florida by Roger Paul Peterson.
 (Music video produced using iMovie July 2020 by Roger Paul Peterson.)

 7-time “Dove Award” winner and 2017 “Gospel Music Hall of Fame” Christian artist Steve Green performing in “The Grove” (outdoor worship venue of Live Oaks Community Church, The Villages, Florida) — with Roger Peterson conducting the 40+ voice choir.

 My official RogerPetersonMusic.com music video for the 2nd of three pipe organ pieces I composed in 1986 in Minnesota, and finally produced, recorded and mixed Spring 2020 here in Florida (mastered by EmoryMastering.nl, The Netherlands, May 2020).
 I produced this video using iMovie in June 2020.

 Copyright © 2020, 2021, 2022 Roger Paul Peterson, dba Roger Paul Peterson Music, LLC — Orlando Florida USA.
 ALL RIGHTS RESERVED.

 Homepage headline adapted from J.S.
 Bach.
-Featured photo shots/editing of Roger Peterson & Keyboards thanks to Matthew Peterson and his iPhone 11 and Bruce Wilson Photography.
+Featured photo shots of Roger Peterson & Keyboards thanks to Matthew Peterson and Bruce Wilson Photography.

 Powered by GoDaddy Website Builder